Luis Garcia Player Props: Nationals vs. Reds

 - The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.

-- The Reds' 4.95 team ERA ranks 27th among all league pitching staffs.
+- The Reds have a 4.94 team ERA that ranks 27th across all league pitching staffs.

-- The Reds surrender the fourth-most home runs in baseball (115 total, 1.4 per game).
+- Reds pitchers combine to give up 115 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Kennedy starts for the first time this season for the Reds.
+- Ashcraft (3-6) gets the starting nod for the Reds in his 16th start of the season.
+He has a 6.66 ERA in 75 2/3 innings pitched, with 59 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.